thelokipuppy92/ALU-Floating-Point-Addition-and-Multiplication/README.md

 To get started with the project:
 1. Clone the repository.
-2. Open the project in **Xilinx Vivado**.
+2. Open the **Xilinx Vivado Project** in Vivado.
-3. Simulate the unit using the provided testbench.
+3. Simulate the design using the provided testbench.
-4. Implement the design on the FPGA (optional).
+4. Optionally, implement the design on an FPGA for hardware testing.

 ---

 ### **How to Run Simulation**

-1. Open Vivado and load the project.
+1. Open **Vivado** and load the project.
-2. Compile the design and run the simulation using the provided testbench.
+2. Compile the design to ensure there are no errors.
+3. Run the simulation using the provided testbench.
-3. Observe the waveform outputs to validate the functionality of the floating-point operations.
+4. Observe the waveforms to verify the correctness of the floating-point addition and multiplication operations.

----

-### **Contributing**

-Feel free to fork the project, submit issues, or pull requests for improvements or fixes.